Jonathan2251/lbd/_sources/funccall.rst.txt

     :start-after: //#if CH >= CH9_3 //5
     :end-before: //#endif //#if CH >= CH9_3 //5

-When running llc with cpu0_gcd.ll, it gets the gcd machine instruction, meanwhile, when running cpu0_gcd_soft.ll, it gets the "call cpu0_gcd_soft" function.
+When running ``llc`` with ``cpu0_gcd.ll``, it generates the ``gcd`` machine instruction.
+Meanwhile, running ``cpu0_gcd_soft.ll`` results in a call to the ``cpu0_gcd_soft`` function.

-In other words, "@llvm.cpu0.gcd" is intrinsic function for "gcd" machine instruction; "@cpu0_gcd_soft" is ordinary function for hand-written function code.
+In other words, ``@llvm.cpu0.gcd`` is an intrinsic function mapped to the ``gcd`` machine instruction, while ``@cpu0_gcd_soft`` is a regular function implemented in software.

-For those undefined intrinsic functions for Cpu0, such as "fmul float %0, %1".
-LLVM will compile into function call "jsub fmul" for Cpu0 [#lbd-fmul]_.
+For undefined intrinsic functions in Cpu0, such as ``fmul float %0, %1``, LLVM will compile them into function calls like ``jsub fmul`` for Cpu0 [#lbd-fmul]_.

-The test_memcpy.ll is an example for IntrWriteMem which prevent to be optimized out.
+The file ``test_memcpy.ll`` is an example of an ``IntrWriteMem`` instruction, which prevents the operation from being optimized out.

 Summary
 -------

-Now, Cpu0 backend code can take care both the integer function call and control statement just like the example code of llvm frontend tutorial does.
+Now, the Cpu0 backend can handle both integer function calls and control statements, similar to the example code in the LLVM frontend tutorial.

-It can translate some of the C++ OOP language into Cpu0 instructions also without much effort in backend, because the most complex things in language, such as C++ syntax, is handled by frontend.
+It can also translate some of the C++ object-oriented programming language into Cpu0 instructions without much additional backend effort, because the frontend handles most of the complexity for meeting C++ requirement.

-LLVM is a real structure following the compiler theory, any backend of LLVM can get benefit from this structure.
+LLVM is a well-structured system that follows compiler theory closely.
+Any backend of LLVM benefits from this structure.

-The best part of 3 tiers compiler structure is that backend will grow up automatically in languages support as the frontend supporting languages more and more when the frontend doesn't add any new IR for a new language.
+The best part of the three-tier compiler architecture is that backends will automatically support more languages as the frontend expands its language support, as long as no new IRs are introduced.

 .. [#computer_arch_interface] Computer Organization and Design: The Hardware/Software Interface 1st edition (The Morgan Kaufmann Series in Computer Architecture and Design)